digitalworlds/JavaForQuest/README.md

 Usually the error message is:  Unsupported Java.
 Your build is currently configured to use Java ... and Gradle 6.1.1.

-1. Go to File -> Project Structure -> SDK Location and click on the Gradle Settings.
+1. Go to File -> Project Structure -> SDK Location and click on the `Gradle Settings`.
 2. Set Gradle JDK to 1.8
-3. File -> Invalidate Caches and click on Invalidate and Restart
+3. File -> Invalidate Caches and click on `Invalidate and Restart`.

 ### Gradle sync failed: NDK Not Configured